Gazpacho (Quick, Easy, Delicious!)

 Of course, the beautiful thing about this easy Gazpacho recipe is that you can tweak it to your liking.
 Just be sure that any veggies you opt to include are nice and ripe.
 Here are a few potential add-ins:

-3. a slice of white or sourdough bread, briefly soaked in cold water and squeezed out
+3. A slice of white or sourdough bread (that's preferably stale), briefly soaked in cold water and squeezed out.

 That's right!
 I told you not to add bread and now I'm telling you that you can choose to add it.